policykit/policykit/docs/source/integrations.rst

 Metagov governance processes
 """"""""""""""""""""""""""""

-Use the ``metagov`` client to perform asynchronous governance processes.
+Platform policies can use the ``metagov`` client to perform asynchronous governance processes.
 Here's a partial example of a policy that uses the ``loomio.poll`` process to perform a vote.
+See the :doc:`Sample Policies <../sample_policies>` for more examples.

 .. code-block:: python